Tareq905/react-hook-form/README.md

 <h1>This is a simple demo project.
-I have created this for JOb purpose.</h1>
+I have created this for Job purpose.</h1>